cakephp/docs/en/appendices/3-0-migration-guide.rst

   instead.
 * ``Router::resourceMap()`` has been removed.
 * The ``[method]`` option has been renamed to ``_method``.
+* The ability to match arbitrary headers with ``[]`` style parameters has been removed.
+If you need to parse/match on arbitrary conditions consider using custom route classes.
 * ``Router::promote()`` has been removed.
 * ``Router::parse()`` will now raise an exception when a URL cannot be handled by any route.